-- The written permission is only acceptable for the medication listed and cannot be used for similar types of medication, e.g. if the course of antibiotics changes - Parents must notify the nursery IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home, or a change in strength/dose needs to be given - Any change in the details listed above must be recorded on a new form with counter signature from parent / carer - The nursery will only administer as per the information listed on the form - At each visit the child's parent/ carer will be asked if there have been any changes to the requirements stated on the form.
+- The written permission is only acceptable for the medication listed and cannot be used for similar types of medication, e.g. if the course of antibiotics changes, a new form will need to be completed - Parents must notify the nursery IMMEDIATELY if the child's circumstances change, e.g. a dose has been given at home, or a change in strength/dose needs to be given - Any change in the details listed above must be recorded on a new form with counter signature from parent / carer - The nursery will only administer as per the information listed on the form - At each visit the child's parent/ carer will be asked if there have been any changes to the requirements stated on the form.
 If there have been changes, a new form must be completed and counter signed by parent/ carer - When the child is picked up from the setting, the parent/ carer must be given an update as to the times and dosage given throughout the day.
-The parent's signature must be obtained confirming this information has been given - At the time of administering the medicine, a senior member of staff will ask the child to take the medicine, or offer it in a manner acceptable to the child at the prescribed time and in the prescribed form N.B.
-It is important to note that staff working with children are not legally obliged to administer medication - If the child refuses to take the appropriate medication a note will be made on the form.
-Where medication is "essential" or may have side effects, discussion with the parent will take place to establish the appropriate response.
-This will be documented on the form accordingly.
+The parent's signature must be obtained confirming this information has been given - At the time of administering the medicine, a senior member of staff will ask the child to take the medicine, or offer it in a manner acceptable to the child at the prescribed time and in the prescribed form N B. It is important to note that staff working with children are not legally obliged